 As we all know Malamutes are not known to be fast however they are strong pullers so we did not intend to do any racing, therefore, I chose not to purchase a racing style rig to be used in competition.
 The racing position that you need to assume while being on that style rig was uncomfortable if you just wanted to be a recreational musher down a bicycle trail.
 The rigs that I build allow you to assume a more upright position while exercising your dogs helping to satisfy their DNA.

 These rigs are simple, affordable, and effective.
-I currently have well over 150 rigs being used across the country.
+I currently have over 240 rigs being used across the country.
 Recently I modified the design to some assembly required version which allows the rigs to be shipped in two smaller boxes, more affordable for shipping charges as well as easier to transport to and from the trail.
+Additionally, I have just launched our K9 Cruiser racing rig!
+Click over to the rig models and see all the details!

 Join our closed Facebook Group to see rigs in actions across the country, connect with other owners, and stay up to date on new design modifications!